Frequently asked questions

 Show all answers

-If your energy bill is higher than usual, and you're not on Average Billing, it is likely due to one or more of these reasons:
+If your energy bill is higher than usual and you're not on Average Billing, it may be due to one or more of the following:

 It's quick and easy!
 Just transfer your existing Direct Energy service online.
 First, log in to your Online Account with your username and password.
 Once logged in, the "Transfer service" link should be on the top navigation menu.
 When you click that link, you'll receive prompts to provide the following information: